rhogenson/emoji/README.md

 ## Data source

-Data was pulled from Unicode cldr data and then manually cleaned up.
+Data is pulled from unicode.org using the [generate.go](generate/generate.go) script.